-- Precautions against thermal and mechanical stress, moisture, dust and over voltage.
-Automatic voltage regulators and over voltage relays to protect from over voltages.
+- Precautions against thermal and mechanical stress, moisture, dust, and over-voltage.
+Automatic voltage regulators and overvoltage relays protect from overvoltages.

-- Guard on transmission lines to prevent fault due to bird.
+- Guard on transmission lines to prevent fault due to birds.

 - Vermin proof (collective name of insects) enclosure for indoor switchgear.